JLuizRF/Correlation_Between_GDP_and_Life_Expectancy/README.md

 # Is a high GDP a good thing for a country?
 Can Life Expectancy tell us something about it?

 Gross domestic product (GDP) is the standard measure of the value added created through the production of goods and services in a country during a certain period.
-As such, it also measures the income earned from that production, or the total amount spent on final goods and services (less imports).

-GDP is a famous and common measure method, but does it has a real positive impact as it goes up.
+GDP is a famous and common measurement method.
+But does it has a real positive impact as it goes up?

 Determining cause and effect is not a simple thing to do, but we can get a closer look at other important variables and comparate their correlation with GDP, to get a better understanding of this matter.

 One of the interesting variables to look at is Life Expectancy, as it is the key metric for assessing population health.
-Broader than the narrow metric of the infant and child mortality, which focus solely at mortality at a young age, life expectancy captures the mortality along the entire life course.
-It tells us the average age of death in a population.

 So, with this in mind, this project aims to analyze the correlation between Life Expectancy and GDP to get a better understanding of the relationship between these two variables.

 # Correlation Between GDP and Life Expectancy
 This project aims to analyze the correlation between GDP and Life Expectancy in six countries with different social, economic, and geographic realities.